-Graph 13: Total Phosphorus - Tributaries End of Summer 2020
+Graph 14: Total Phosphorus - Tributaries End of Summer 2021

-As the graph illustrates, there was a reduction in TP from spring to fall, which is not common.
-The range of TP was lower in 2020 than most years and overall the 2020 samplings displayed here are a positive sign for the Portage Lake watershed.
+As the graph illustrates, the TP in the fall sampling was also lower than years past.
+The overall results in 2021 shown above, are a positive sign for the Portage Lake watershed.